tozbey/Wp-Pro-Quiz/README.md

 # Wp-Pro-Quiz

-New Version - WordPress 5.9 and PHP 8.0 - https://github.com/markusbegerow/Wp-Adv-Quiz
+New Version - WordPress 5.9 and PHP 8.0 supported - https://github.com/markusbegerow/Wp-Adv-Quiz

 A powerful and beautiful quiz plugin for WordPress.